 Appointed to the MPC Board of Directors in April 2007, Winzer Andrews has effortlessly served the Shreveport/Caddo Parish community for over 40 years.
-This can be seen through the extensive list of professional memberships, boards, committees, and community volunteer positions held.
-Mr. Andrews helped transform Shreveport through his leadership and citizenship and has received awards including 25 Years of Service, Distinguished Service Award.
+This can be seen through the extensive list of professional memberships, boards, committees, and community volunteer positions Mr. Andrews has held.
+In addition to helping transform Shreveport through his leadership and citizenship, Mr. Andrews has received awards including 25 Years of Service, Distinguished Service Award.
 He received a B.S. in Animal Science from Southern University, Masters Degree in Extension Education minor in Horticulture from Louisiana State University, and post graduate studies at Louisiana Tech University, University of Missouri, Mississippi State University, and Louisiana State University.

 Curtis Joseph, Jr.